nculwell/MathStudy/LinearAlgebra.md

 I put this book in its own category because it's a bit unique in its appeal.
 It fills a need that is particular to the current mathematics curriculum.
 The ordinary intro books these days do not cover enough advanced material for students to comfortably go directly on to the more advanced books listed below.
 What's more, many students don't have enough exposure to reading and writing proofs yet.
 Axler's book serves as both a course in abstract linear algebra that covers the essential topics, and a course in proof-reading and proof-writing.
 However, its contents might be superfluous for someone who started using one of the more thorough introductory books such as Hoffman and Kunze or Shilov.

-- Axler. *Linear Algebra Done Right* ([2e](https://smile.amazon.com/Linear-Algebra-Right-Undergraduate-Mathematics/dp/0387982582/), [3e](https://smile.amazon.com/Linear-Algebra-Right-Undergraduate-Mathematics/dp/3319110799/))
+- Axler. *Linear Algebra Done Right* ([3e](https://smile.amazon.com/Linear-Algebra-Right-Undergraduate-Mathematics/dp/3319110799/), [2e](https://smile.amazon.com/Linear-Algebra-Right-Undergraduate-Mathematics/dp/0387982582/))

   An outstanding introduction to an *abstract* approach to linear algebra.
 This book is all about proofs, you won't find calculations here.
 It is intended as a second course in linear algebra, to follow a more computation-oriented course, and I agree that this is its best use.
 You *could* start LA here, but you'd end up having read a whole book and still not knowing how to solve a linear equation.
 One of the distinctive things about Axler's approach is that he introduces the theory of eigenvalues without using determinants (preferring instead to use the fundamental theorem of algebra).
 Determinants are then introduced in the last chapter.
+Also, the quality of the Third Edition hardcover is supposedly really nice.

 ## Advanced linear algebra (beyond a first course)